timothydennis1994/Sprint-1.3-Unit/README.md

 3. Can you explain what a closure is and how you used it in the counter function?

  -Closure is when a scope reaches outwards of its closed scope to find a variable being reference in its outward scope.
-Sum reaching outwards of its scope toa ccess its value and pass it to its return
+Sum reaching outwards of its scope toa ccess its value and pass it to its returnn

 4. Describe the four principles of the 'this' keyword.